Tax on Lenders of Foreclosures, Repossessions, Voluntary Conveyances, and Bad Debts

 Repossession of Personal Property Reported under the Installment Method

-If the property sale was reported under the installment method, then calculating gain or loss is more complicated, but follows the above method, except that the installment obligation basis is calculated differently.
+Calculating gain or loss for a property sale reported under the installment method is more complicated but follows the above method, except that the installment obligation basis is calculated differently.
 This can best be explained by an example:

 Example: Repossession of Personal Property Reported under the Installment Method